FicHub/fichub-cli/README.md

 ---

 **NOTE**

-`--out-dir` or `-o` can be used in all the above commands to select an output directory.
+- `--out-dir` or `-o` can be used in all the above commands to select an output directory.

+- Using the `--config-init` flag, users can re-initialize/overwrite the config files to default.

+- Using the `--config-info` flag, users can get all the info about the config file and its settings.

 ---